PunkUnicorn/The-Return-of-Tom-Thumb/Event - Return to the giants house.md

 - Also the giants house is half in the plane of clouds, so a balloon, if they go high enough in it, could theoretically reach it.
 The high clouds are too thin on air though, so it's difficult to play music.

+### Travelling to the expansive forest
+- Could drop in on Kim

 ## Crossing the first threshold
-## Travelling to the expansive forest
-- Could drop in on Kim
+- In the baloon, up they go!

 ## Belly of the whale
 - The expansive forest is expansive.
 They could get lost even floating above it all.

 ## Trials and tribulations
 - It might take longer than they thought.
 They would have to stop to re-supply.
+The journey is full of mis-direction, perhaps a false-posative, with a loner with a campfire, happily lost in the forst.
+They stop and talk to him.
 The balloon would land on the tree tops and Tom would use a rope to anchor the balloon and climb down using both the rope and the tree.
+Also, they would have a trial in the time it takes to look, it seems they are looking FOREVER.

 - She would catch rodents and gather nettles.
 The Tailor and The Knight get down easily but they have to make a rope ladder (Tom does) before Red can climb down.
 They do this at daybreak, since night time is the time to search for the giant's house due to it's illuminations.